geomagpy/magpy/magpy/gui/README_gui.md

 within the time series, you firstly select the component(s), label and flag ID, and then use the **Flag maximum** or **Flag minimum button**.
 Flags can either be saved within a connected data base (which I would recommend) or into a data file.
 Flags are visualized by colored patches.
 Flag types to be removed for definitive data are colored in red, light red for automatic flags and dark red for observer decisions.
 Green colors indicate flags to be kept.

+Mouse operations assist the flagging methods.
 If you move the mouse over a flag patch, the associated information is displayed in the lower text window of the flag panel.
 A right click with the mouse will remove the flag.
+If you press the middle mouse button a window will open allowing you to redefine flagging information.
+Modified or dropped flags will actually not be removed by XMagPy.
+Dropped flags will still be kept in the memory associated with a "delete" validity parameter.
+Modified flags will be kept with a "hide" validity parameter.
+When saving, these data sets will be stored with their currently applied validity parameter.
+At the moment the **Accept** button will not change this behavior.

 The flag file supports two formats, pickle, a binary structure, or json, an ASCII structure, of which I recommend the latter. **Drop flagged** will remove flagged data with a 'remove data' flagtype and replace them by NaN.
 Please note, the flag patches will still be shown in the diagram, so that you can easily locate already removed data